kubernetes-sigs/cluster-api/docs/book/src/architecture/controllers/machine-set.md

 Its main responsibilities are:
 * Adopting unowned Machines that aren't assigned to a MachineSet
-* Adopting unmanaged MachineSets that aren't assigned a Cluster
+* Adopting unmanaged Machines that aren't assigned a Cluster
 * Booting a group of N machines
   * Monitor the status of those booted machines